Fentanyl Treatment Center in Los Angeles, California

 • Depression and suicidal thoughts

-• Weeks–Months: Post-acute withdrawal syndrome (PAWS) may persist, including fatigue, sleep disturbances, mood swings, and depression.
+• Weeks–Months: Post-acute withdrawal syndrome (PAWS) may persist, including fatigue, sleep disturbances, mood swings, and depression

 Without medical support, the risk of relapse during withdrawal is extremely high.
 This is why medically supervised detox is essential.

-Treatment for Fentanyl Addiction in Los Angeles
+Our Fentanyl Treatment Programs in Los Angeles

 Medical Detox